tejaswinisamanta/tejaswinisamanta/README.md

-Hello, I'm Mariya Joseph, a passionate Data Analyst with an array of skills in SQL, MS Excel, Python, Tableau, PowerBI, and R.
+Hello, I'm Mariya Joseph, a passionate Data Analyst with an array of skills in SQL, MS Excel, Python, Tableau, PowerBI, and R.<br>
 .
 SQL Guru: Proficient in querying and manipulating data with SQL.
 .
 Excel Wizard: Generates reports and performs data analysis using MS Excel.
 .
 Python Whiz: Utilizes Python for data wrangling and advanced analytics.